DevilHand420/Himachal_Pardesh_Dummy_site/README.md

 # Xenonstack_Technical-Round
 # Introduction
-I have build a College university full workinng responsive frontend site. the server is not used but can be used like:-NODE.JS, EXPRESS.JS, MONGODB
+I have build a College university full workinng responsive frontend site, the server is not used but can be used like:-NODE.JS, EXPRESS.JS, MONGODB

 # Software used
 1. Notepad++